Charanjeev-2k2/LetsChat/README.md

 EJS

 ## Prerequisites
-Allow the camera and audio permissions asked by the browser
+- Allow the camera and audio permissions asked by the browser
-\nStart video call simultaneously for all users
+- Start video call simultaneously for all users